Worthy Quotes

 The Cosmos According to Buddha

-For reasons mentioned earlier, Buddha is part of the three-body structure, in addition to the two realms of reality of quiescent and fluctuating mentality.
+The Buddha is part of the three-body structure, alongside the two realms of reality corresponding to quiescent and fluctuating mentality, as explained earlier.

 (This website is being updated.
-Your patience is appreciated as new information is added and the contents are rearranged to make understanding Buddhism easier.
+Your patience is appreciated as new information is added and the content is rearranged to facilitate understanding of Buddhism.
 Please check back regularly to see new content.
 Or you can subscribe so notifications will be sent to you when updates are posted.)

 4. What Exists?
 Citta and Rupa